QMCSoftware/MATH565Fall2025/pages/conda-setup.md

 ---

-### 7. Updating later
+### 8. Updating later

-When the repo or QMCSoftware changes:
+When the repo or submodules change:

 ```bash
 git pull